Thursday, April 26, 2012

 First up is the Crenshaw Boulevard stop.
 There are a couple of cheap and delicious restaurants on this colorful street: Earlez Grill for fabulous hot dogs and Chef Marilyn's Soul Food Express.

-To reach Earlez Grill, just step out out of the rail car at Exposition and Crenshaw and you are there!
+To reach Earlez Grill, just step out of the rail car at Exposition and Crenshaw and you are there!
 The Saturday special beef and turkey dogs will set you back just $1.25 - that's lunch for about the fare price of a one-way Metro ticket!
 I can also recommend the specials: on Mondays, it's the Special Veggie Dog for $2: it's a grilled plump wiener that tastes way too good to be meat-free.
 Friday's Special is a fiery Beef Link for $2.50.
-I'll just let Duane, the proprieter of Earlez Grille, give you the lowdown on his grilled wiener fiefdom in the video below.
+I'll just let Duane, the proprietor of Earlez Grille, give you the lowdown on his grilled wiener fiefdom in the video below.

-Unfortunately you only have a couple of months to eat at Earlez in this location.
+Unfortunately, you only have a couple of months to eat at Earlez in this location.
 The transit authority is paving this tube steak paradise to put up a commuter parking lot.
 I hope Earlez Grille stays nearby in the hood.

 Earlez Grille - Video

 Also near the Exposition/Crenshaw stop - when you walk three blocks north on Crenshaw - is Chef Marilyn's Soul Food Express.
-Chef Marilyn, a former Lakers cheerleader, cooks up some real Southern-style cuisine, including: Mac and Cheese, Collard Greens, Smothered Chicken and Pork Chops, Baked Fish and of course, Fried Chicken and Catfish.
-They even have a slew of 99 cent specials (the ones I always get), including: Hot Links, Spinach and Black-eyed Peas.
+Chef Marilyn, a former Lakers cheerleader, cooks up some real Southern-style cuisine, including Mac and Cheese, Collard Greens, Smothered Chicken and Pork Chops, Baked Fish, and of course, Fried Chicken and Catfish.
+They even have a slew of 99 cent specials (the ones I always get), including Hot Links, Spinach, and Black-eyed Peas.
 These are some of the best meal deals around.

 Soul Food Express - Video

 Moving further west, the rail stop at La Brea Avenue is adjacent to the venerable Popeye's Fried Chicken.
-While not locally owned, this tasty fast food join fits the neighborhood of Southern transplants hungering for cheap fried fare.
+While not locally owned, this tasty fast food joint fits the neighborhood of Southern transplants hungering for cheap fried fare.
 On Tuesdays, you can't get cheaper than the 2-Piece Special for 99 cents.
 You'll get a spicy or regular seasoned leg and thigh, and it's finger-lickin' good.
 Just watch the video below of: "My 99 Cent Dinner with Nuno."

-Popeye's 2-Piece 99 cent Fried Chicken Special - Video
+Popeye's 2-Piece 99-cent Fried Chicken Special - Video

 If you hanker for another low-cost Southern treat, you can walk off the fried chicken to get to one of the best bargains in the city.
 Take La Brea one city block south to Rodeo, then head east to (Martin Luther) King Boulevard.
-A short 2 blocks later, you're at Cajun's Fried Chicken, were they offer a hearty Gumbo for $1.
-It's a satisfying serving loaded with sausage, chicken, bay shrimp, veggies and rice, in a spicy flavored broth, as the closeup videography below will attest.
+A short 2 blocks later, you're at Cajun's Fried Chicken, where they offer a hearty Gumbo for $1.
+It's a satisfying serving loaded with sausage, chicken, bay shrimp, veggies, and rice, in a spicy flavored broth, as the closeup videography below will attest.

 $1 Gumbo - VIDEO

 Those rail riders with a sweet tooth - or a sweetheart to impress - can continue west to the next stop at La Cienega Boulevard.
-From the elevated train stop there, you can see the original headquarters of world-famous See's Candy, just a half-block South on La Cienega.
-You'll smell the roasting nuts and melted chocolate before you get there.
+From the elevated train stop there, you can see the original headquarters of the world-famous See's Candy, just a half-block South on La Cienega.

 This is the original building where the classic scene from "I Love Lucy" - in which she stuffs her face to keep up with a fast-moving assembly line - was shot in the 1950s.
 It's still open for business, with so many new flavors to try.
 Of course, samples are free, and I've had plenty!